-- Management expense ratio stable while investment is made in new platform

-- Additional spend directed towards growth

-and reducing risk
+- Management expense ratio stable while investment is made in new platform - Additional spend directed towards growth and reducing risk

-Tower has stabilised its costs, despite continuing to significantly invest.
+Tower has maintained its focus on costs, despite continuing to significantly invest.
 The management expense ratio stabilising at 38.7% in H1 19, compared to 39% in FY18.